alessandroraffa/alessandroraffa/README.md

 ### Work Experience

-#### Infobiotech (Palermo, Sicily, Italy), February 2014 - Present

-*Software CTO, Chief Software Engineer, Project Manager, Senior Software Developer, Co-Founder*

-- Co-founded the company and set the vision and strategy for software solutions
+#### Self-employed IT Consultat and Software Architect, Ganuary 2025 - current

 - Leading software development projects and managing technical teams
 - Overseeing software architecture, system design, and innovative technology implementations
 - Implementing innovative technologies and solutions for clients
 - Ensuring adherence to industry standards and best practices
+- Generative AI advocate for the implementation of innovative software solutions

+#### Infobiotech (Palermo, Sicily, Italy), February 2014 - December 2024 (10 yrs)

+*Software CTO, CIO, Chief Software Engineer, Project Manager, Senior Software Developer, Co-Founder*

+- Co-founded the company and set the vision and strategy for software solutions
+- Led software development projects and managed technical teams
+- Oversaw software architecture, system design, and innovative technology implementations
+- Implemented innovative technologies and solutions for clients
+- Ensured adherence to industry standards and best practices
 - Developed solutions for scientific, agri-food, wine, and molecular biology fields
-- Managing web and mobile applications
+- Managed web and mobile applications
-- Implementing IoT, cloud, and API services
+- Implemented IoT, cloud, and API services
-- Designing scalable software solutions
+- Designed scalable software solutions
-- Collaborating with clients to understand requirements and deliver custom solutions
+- Collaborated with clients to understand requirements and deliver custom solutions
-- Creating algorithms for the analysis of analog and digital signals
+- Created algorithms for the analysis of analog and digital signals
-- Managing web-based platforms for IoT device management
+- Managed web-based platforms for IoT device management
-- Enhancing data analysis algorithms and web applications for scientific use
+- Enhanced data analysis algorithms and web applications for scientific use
-- Collaborating in the design and development of mechanical and electronic prototypes
+- Collaborated in the design and development of mechanical and electronic prototypes
-- Collaborating in the development of custom firmware for embedded microcontroller systems and IoT devices
+- Contributed to the development of custom firmware for embedded microcontroller systems and IoT devices
-- Generative AI advocate for the implementation of innovative software solutions

 ##### Key Projects